wmono/tsc-maven-plugin/README.md

 either to your local Maven repository ($HOME/.m2/repository) or your local Maven repository manager (e.g. Artifactory or Nexus).
 Next, take a look at the included [demo project](tsc-maven-demo-project/) for usage information.

+Reasonable defaults have been provided for every user-serviceable configuration option.
+Refer to [CompileMojo](tsc-maven-plugin/src/main/java/ca/eqv/maven/plugins/tsc/mojo/CompileMojo.java) (or your IDE's tooltips while editing your POM) to see what can be changed on the fly.

 Project status
 --------------